 The baseline policy included the Guests group in the user right “Deny access to this computer from the network”.
 However, IIS uses the ISUR_servername account as a member of the Guests group for anonymous access by Internet users.

 The primary difference between domain trees and forests is in their DNS name structure.
 All domains in a domain tree have a contiguous DNS namespace.
 Unless your organization operates as a group of several entities, such as a partnership or conglomerate, your network probably lends itself to a contiguous DNS namespace and you should set up multiple domains in a single domain tree in a forest.
 If you need to combine organizations with unique domain names, create an additional forest.
-You can also create additional forests to separate 220-701 test cost zones.
+You can also create additional forests to separate zones.
 Each tree in the forest has its own unique namespace.

 In the example, the Contoso Pharmaceuticals physical structure maps to a group of domains in a domain tree.
 Contoso Pharmaceuticals is not a part of any other entity, nor are there any known plans for creating multiple entities in the future.
 There is one dedicated root domain.
 Therefore, Contoso Pharmaceuticals will set up its multiple domains in a single tree in a single forest, as shown in Figure 2-2.